nhuneke/sotnir-handbook/docs/projects-soton/mri-scanner.rst

 The scheduler itself has an email subscription functionality - it will send you email to inform you a potential reservation to review and approve.
 You can adjust setting to turn on/off notifications to reduce email traffic, because they could get overwhelming (hopefully not).

 **For Research Nurse/Coordinator**: You will have access to view the calendar of the research MRI scanner, where you can see the available scanners (SMR1/SMR5), when the scanner is available/unavailable/booked.
 You can propose new reservation on the calendar, which is pending approval (i.e. not confirmed yet) depending on radiographer availability during the proposed time.
-Once the reservation is approved, you will get email notification, and then you or Rina can confirm with the participant about the time and date to come.
+Once the reservation is approved, you would get an email notification, you can confirm with the participant about the time and date to come.

 .. note::